We are reader-supported. When you buy through links on our site, we may earn an affiliate commission. Read More...

 Tandems are similar to solo bikes in many regards: they have a frame, two wheels, and a drivetrain.

-However, tandems also have a few unique features: third brake, multiple handlebars, saddles, and cranksets, as well as unique gear ranges.
+However, tandems also have a few unique features: a third brake, multiple handlebars, saddles, and cranksets, as well as unique gear ranges.

 If you’re shopping around for a tandem bicycle or you just want to learn more, here are a few of the most important features you should be familiar with.